 a) Uninstall the secondary Site

-When you uninstall a secondary site, this action uninstalls ConfigMgr from the secondary site server and then deletes all information about the site and its resources from the ConfigMgr hierarchy.
+When you uninstall a secondary site, this action uninstalls ConfigMgr from the secondary site server and deletes all information about the site and its resources from the ConfigMgr hierarchy.

 b) Delete the secondary Site